Last Updated: July 28, 2020

 12.12 Output means the annotations and labels based upon the Customer Materials that are returned to Customer through the Scale API.

-12.13 Restricted Information means (a) sensitive personal information such as social security numbers, passport numbers, driver's license numbers, and other government identification numbers, (b) Protected Health Information (as defined in the U.S. Health Insurance Portability and Accountability Act of 1996 and regulations thereunder) or similar information under comparable laws or regulations, © Nonpublic Personal Information (as defined in the Gramm-Leach-Bliley Act and regulations thereunder) or similar information under comparable laws or regulations, or (d) personal data as defined in the General Data Protection Regulation (EU) 2016/679.
+12.14 Restricted Information means (a) personal information that directly or indirectly identifies an individual such as names, email addresses, addresses, telephone numbers, social security numbers, passport numbers, driver's license numbers, and other government identification numbers, including personal data as defined in the General Data Protection Regulation (EU) 2016/679, (b) Protected Health Information (as defined in the U.S. Health Insurance Portability and Accountability Act of 1996 and regulations thereunder) or similar information under comparable laws or regulations, and © Nonpublic Personal Information (as defined in the Gramm-Leach-Bliley Act and regulations thereunder) or similar information under comparable laws or regulations.